We earn a commission for products purchased through some links in this article.

 80% of people diagnosed with type 2 diabetes are overweight.
 Other risk factors include your age.
 The risk gets higher with age, so the older you are, the more likely you are to get type 2 diabetes.
 You’re also at higher risk if a relative has diabetes.

-What are the symptoms of diabetes in adults?
+What are the main diabetes symptoms in adults?

-According to the NHS the most common signs of diabetes to look out for are:
+According to the NHS the most common diabetes symptoms and signs, of both Type 1 and Type 2, to look out for are:

 Is there anything else to look out for?